 Documents and Visas

-Spain is well known for the amount of (un)necessary paperwork before you can do almost anything.
-There are hints that this situation is improving.
-Examples would be the gentleman who paid cash for a bed, gave his name and address for delivery, but was still asked for his passport number.
-Or a local authority providing a document signing off a property which has been constructed, but yet it can still be illegal, sometimes because other papers are needed or departments at the local authority don't work together.
+Spain is well known for the amount of (un)necessary paperwork which has to be processed before you can do almost anything.
+There are hints that this situation is improving - but only hints.
+Examples would be the gentleman who paid cash for a bed, gave his name and address for delivery, but was still asked for his passport number, two photocopies were made and each was stamped twice and signed.
+Or a local authority providing a document signing off a property which has been constructed, but was illegal because other papers were needed from other departments at the local authority because they don't work together.
+All these papers will have to be stamped and signed a number of times by all and sundry, and endless photocopies taken - for what purpose you can only quess.
 This can get extremely frustrating and very costly, especially if you have to get a solicitor involved.
 Most ex-pats will have come across stupid situations like this.
 BE PREPARED.

 For citizens from European counties not in the European Union, there are different rules, and this varies from country to country - See below.

 A temporary residency permit is valid for up to a year, and you'll need an extension after that (valid for up to five years).
 You'll be able to make applications at the 'Oficina de Extranjeros' in the main cities or at the larger police stations near to where you'll be taking up residency.
 Naturally all paperwork will be in Spanish, and if you find this all too much, consider asking for help at an Abagado or at an Asesoria.
 They are to be found in all towns and cities.

 Keep in mind, however, that visa requirements do change and it is always advisable to check the current situation before leaving home.
 EU nationals can apply for a permiso de residencia (EU residence permit) once in Spain.

 Residence in Spain for non-EU citizens is regulated by the Aliens Act under the responsibility of the

 Ministry of the Interior.
 The non EU-foreigners need the residence permit to inhabit in a Spanish territory.